Mirror, mirror on the wall, who’s the most honest of them all?

 When you look at your bank account and slowly, slowly, those savings start trickling away, there will be panicking… lots of panicking!
 Keep going: acknowledge your fear but don’t allow it to cripple you.

 - It will be hard – like really hard

 While we love those ‘it happened overnight’ stories, they’re just not realistic and happen very rarely.
 Anything worth doing takes time to build.
 Expect to be frustrated, angry and so on – it’s all part of the journey.

 After a couple of months of working 24/7 and not seeing anything for it, you’re just not in the best frame of mind.
 And suddenly, you start seeing anybody who’s talking to you as a potential customer.
 They are not.
 Know your target market and speak to them.

 Don’t wait for your body to force you to stop.
 Scheduling in days off and regular breaks throughout the day is just as important as your to-do list.

 - If you don’t take a break, your body will force you to

 Here’s the thing about workaholics like me: often, we’re addicted to nailing our goals.
 Once we’ve hit one target, we aim higher and higher and higher.
 Then one day, our body reminds us we’re not actually superhuman and suddenly, we’re bedridden.
 Don’t wait for your body to force you to stop.
 Scheduling in days off and regular breaks throughout the day is just as important as your to-do list.

 - You need a real mentor

-You know how your besties said that idea of yours was totally fabulous while you were all watching Sex and the City re-runs and sipping on delicious cocktails?
+Do you know how your besties said that idea of yours was totally fabulous while you were all watching Sex and the City re-runs and sipping on delicious cocktails?
 That’s exactly why you need a mentor, especially if you’re completely new to business.
-They’ll help you to narrow down your ideal client, articulate your ‘why?’ and tell you point blank when your ideas suck.
+They’ll help you to narrow down your ideal client, articulate your ‘why?’ and tell you to point-blank when your ideas suck.